 The more interesting possibility is the the Neato Botvac “Connected” robot which plans to add similar WiFi ability to the Roomba 980.
 It’s possible for you to read more here.
 They’ll have to get it done shortly to capitalize entirely, although it’d seem sensible for them to release it prior to the 2015 Holiday season.

 Believing Cleaner Faceplate

 I was a bit skeptical of this “work around” at first, but it actually works fairly well.
 Presuming Cleaner was the outcome of a successful Kickstarter campaign.
 It adds WiFi capacity to any Roomba 500 or 600 series robot.
 Disbelieving?
 I was too.
 Essentially, you attach a “faceplate” that modifies your Roomba.
 It’s easy enough to attach.
 It is possible to do most of precisely the same functions in intuitive manner and a polished”, only as the Roomba 980 WiFi.
 The app is fairly stable and will let you schedule slightly, alarm you when your Roomba wants help and even plays a tune if you have to locate your lost Roomba.
 It’s available just for a fraction of the price of a new Roomba here.

 Who’s this a great option for?
 2) Prospective buyers who desire WiFi capability, but can’t manage/don’t need to spend $899 on the 980.
 As an example, by buying a brand new Roomba 650 and Thinking Cleaner Faceplate, you will be run no more than $500 total.

 Presuming Cleanser is working on a brand new faceplate for the 700/800 chain, but as of yet it only as a Kickstarter job here.

 Roomba 980 vs Botvac Joined

-UPDATE: You can read my complete comparison (recently completed) right here.
+UPGRADE: It is possible to read my complete comparison (recently completed) right here.